dillbyrne/es-cec-input/README.md

 (where "kp_"# is for keypad keys)

 # FAQ
-* The script is not working after exiting from kodi.
+* If the script is not working after exiting from kodi.
 This is due to a setting in kodi.
 [Solution](https://github.com/dillbyrne/es-cec-input/issues/2#issuecomment-281341050) (tested fine without but who knows)
 * Using remote is not controlling menu but signal is being received (goes out of screensaver).
 Happens when keyboard was not configured as a controller.
 [Solution](https://github.com/dillbyrne/es-cec-input/issues/1#issuecomment-272633575)